PREPARATION FOR THE DANCERS

-Material needed: Max 3 Metres String or Wool, Cloth in each colour, Scissors, Tobacco, Herbs, Candle
+Material needed: Max 3 Meters of String or Wool, Cloth in each color, Scissors, Tobacco, Herbs, Candle

 Each colour represents a different direction and thus quality.

-Yellow/ the East - TLAHUIZTLAMPA: Yellowing, where dwells QUETZALCOATL, the beautiful twin symbolizing intelligence, knowledge and wisdom.
-It is the place of light.
-Brightness and confidence to emerge decisively whenever darkness falls on.
-Security and kindness radiate.. place of the Rising Sun, new Beginnings, new Birth, the Seed, the Dawn, the coming of Light..
+Yellow/ the East - TLAHUIZTLAMPA: where dwells QUETZALCOATL, symbolizing intelligence, knowledge and wisdom.
+It is the place of light, brightness and confidence to emerge decisively whenever darkness falls on us.
+It radiates security and kindness.
+The place of the rising sun, new beginnings, new birth, the seed, the dawn, the coming of light.

-White /the North - MICTLAMPA: White, where dwells TEZCATLIPOCA "the smoking mirror" Mictlancihuatl and Mictlantecuhtli, the lords of the dead, is the place of our ancestral genetic memory.
-Place of rest and stillness, place of ancestors, gives a sense of deep reflection and spirit of constant renewal. place of our Ancestors, prayer, the Chanupa and the white Buffalo Woman.
+White /the North - MICTLAMPA: where dwells TEZCATLIPOCA "the smoking mirror" Mictlancihuatl and Mictlantecuhtli, the lords of the dead.
+It is the place of our ancestral genetic memory.
+Place where our ancestors rest in stillness.
+It is also the direccion where we can ask for phisical, mental, emotional and spiritual healing.
+It transmits a sense of deep reflection and a spirit of constant renewal.
+Place of our Ancestors, of the prayer, the Chanupa (sacred pipe) and the white Buffalo Calf Woman.

-Red/ the West PONIENTE - CIHUATLAMPA: where dwells XIPE TOTEC, the cihuateteo (“Divine Women,” where the malevolent spirits of women who died in childbirth live) The place of women, energy that dwells at birth or in the fight.
-Instead of the feminine essence, it gives qualities of sensitivity, intuition and ability to command and administration.. the place of the Setting Sun, letting go, Death, the Warrior Woman.
+Red/ the West - CIHUATLAMPA: where dwells XIPE TOTEC, the lord of life, death and resurrection.
+The direction of greatfulness, when the sun goes down it is a blessing for the next day.
+It represents renovation.
+It is also the place of the warrior and earth women, and of the cihuateteo (“Divine Women”) where the spirits of women live, who died in childbirth.
+Here dwells the energy that is needed at birth or in the fight/war.
+Transmission of qualities of sensitivity, intuition and ability to command and administration.
+The place of the Setting Sun, letting go, Death, the Warrior Woman.

-Blue/ the South - HUITZTLAMPA: blue or black color, which is called Huitzilopochtli, the left hummingbird symbolizes the will.
+Blue/ the South - HUITZTLAMPA: blue or black color, where HUITZILOPOCHTLI dwells, the left hummingbird symbolizes the will, the joy, the children and the family.
 It is also said to be the place of thorns, place of medicines.
-Place of wisdom that comes with discipline and privations which grants the quality of knowing how to choose only the transcendent and valuable.
-The place of our Relations, Relationships, Family, Children,inner Child, Playfullness.
+Place of wisdom that comes from discipline.
+Grants the quality of knowledge to discern the transcendent and valuable.
+The place of our Relations, Relationships, Family, Children, inner Child, Playfullness.

 As you take some tobacco or herbs you hold it to the sky/to the earth/to your heart and speak your prayer into it.
 Take as much space and time as is needed for each prayer/blessing.

 Then put the tobacco into the square cloth and fold the cloth square to make a small package (as seen on images) and tie the string around.
 Make sure you fold and tie the cloth so the tobacco/herbs do not fall out.
-The string needs to stay one long string and should not be cut during the prayer making!
+The string needs to stay one long string for all the 52/65 prayers and should not be cut during the prayer making!
 If you run out of string just tie another string with a knot.

 You can start wrapping your string with Prayers (rezos) around a stick to transport like that.
-At the ceremony itself all our prayers will be hung around the Ceremony Circle, holding, protecting and energising our Circle.
-Do not wrap your string with prayers too complicated around the stick because you need to be able to unravel it again.
+At the ceremony itself all our prayers will be hung around the Ceremony Circle, holding, protecting and energizing our Circle.
+IMPORTANT: Do not wrap your string with prayers too complicated around the stick because you need to be able to unravel it again!